 “Microfinance is the provision of financial services to low-income people.”
 Business owners that can show that they are financially disadvantaged can use microfinancing to gain funding when they cannot get it from a traditional bank.
 Learn more about CDFI’s, which offer microloans to struggling businesses, in the video below.

 You can find a CDFI in your area by:

 - Visiting the U.S. Department of Treasury’s searchable award database, or

 - Using the Opportunity Finance Network’s CDFI Locator

-Peer-to-Peer lending (P2P):
+Peer-to-Peer lending (P2P)

-Business Credit Cards:
+Business Credit Cards

-Business credit cards aid in keeping businesses expenses on track and help in obtaining the purchasing power needed to run a business.
+Business credit cards can aid in keeping businesses expenses on track and help in obtaining the purchasing power needed to run a business.
 Often times business credit cards will provide rewards for business purchases such as airline miles or cash back.